The International Federation of Bodybuilding and Fitness (IFBB) is a not-for-profit international amateur sport governing body, founded in 1946.

 The IFBB became a member of the Global Association of International Sports Federations in 1969.

-It is also a member of the International World Games Association, the Olympic Council of Asia, Panam Sports, Association of African Sports Confederations and several other regional bodies.
+It is also a member of the Olympic Council of Asia, Panam Sports, Association of African Sports Confederations, the International World Games Association and several other international and regional sport bodies.

 The IFBB is a signatory to the World Anti-Doping Agency Code and actively discourages the use of alcohol, tobacco and drugs.